uetop/codify-document/docs/guide/style-parsers.md

 ## Feature

 The value can be either `class` or `style`.
-If your (Option) is mapped to a specific style that corresponds to a class name, it will automatically write the class name into the classAttr attribute.
+If your (Render Option) is mapped to a specific style that corresponds to a class name, it will automatically write the class name into the classAttr attribute.
 Here's an example:

 ```json{16-19}
 // Assuming the target layer's fill is a white color #fff